 The Gibbs House is an emerging program run by the Office for Sustainability that serves as a living laboratory for students to implement their sustainable design solutions and projects.
 The historic 150 year old house serves as a home for the Gibbs Fellowship Program and features a developing permaculture landscape full of resources and projects to get excited about.

-We support or lead a variety of collaborations with other departments and offices on campus, including the campus’ Climate Action Plan the Sustainability Across Research & Teaching Initiative.
+We support or lead a variety of collaborations with other departments and offices on campus including the campus’ Climate Action Plan.

 Our work is not limited to the campus.
 We actively support local sustainability incubator initiatives while also participating in global dialogues that will shape the future of sustainability in higher education.